JuanLu90/dashboard-sass-admin/README.md

 ## Implementation Notes
-The sidebar navigation uses the Next.js <Link> component instead of <a> to enable client-side routing and preserve React state.
+- The sidebar navigation uses the Next.js <Link> component instead of <a> to enable client-side routing and preserve React state.
 To do this, we had to add 'use client' to the Sidebar.tsx component.
 This is because, by default, all components are SSR (server-side rendering), and we don't have access to the pathname, since it is on the client side.

+## 📊 Charts Integration

+- Added [`recharts`](https://recharts.org/) for modern, responsive data visualizations.
+- All chart mock data is separated into `/data/charts/`, following best practices for testability and future replacement by API data.
+- All chart components are defined as `"use client"` components to ensure compatibility with Recharts, which only works in React Client Components.
+- Components are isolated for clarity, reusability, and maintainability.
+- This structure demonstrates separation of concerns and a scalable approach, even in small projects.